The prevalence of antimicrobial-producing Gram-positive bacteria in human gut: a preliminary study

 Keywords: Antimicrobial-producing bacteria; Gram-positive bacteria; Gut microbiota; Microorganism

-Stool Samples Collection
+Stool Sample Collection

-The use of human stool samples was approved by the Ethics Commission of the University of Tuebingen (approval no. 320/2017BO2).
+The use of human stool samples was approved by the Ethics Commission of the University of Tübingen (approval no. 320/2017BO2).
 Stool samples were obtained from 19 adult participants (age: 20–70 years; ethnicity: European and Asian; location: Tuebingen and Stuttgart, Germany).
-Stool samples obtained from 7 female and 12 male participants.
+Stool samples were obtained from 7 female and 12 male participants.

 Screening for Antimicrobial Activity